 - a 15-cent airmail stamp depicting a gannet in 1954 (SC #343);

 - a five-cent stamp marking the 50th anniversary of Alberta and Saskatchewan joining the Canadian Confederation in 1955 (SC #355);

 - a five-cent stamp commemorating the Eighth World Scout Jamboree, held in Niagara-on-the-Lake, Ont.—the first jamboree hosted outside of Europe—in 1955 (SC #356); and lastly,

 - a series of five-cent stamps celebrating Canadian recreational activities, including fishing; swimming; hunting; and skiing in 1957 (SC #365, #366, #367 and #368, respectively).

-The loon as well as the lettering on the five-cent stamp were engraved by John F. Mash.
-A total of 51,000,000 stamps were printed by Canadian Bank Note Co.
+The loon, as well as the lettering on the five-cent stamp, were engraved by John F. Mash.
+A total of 51,000,000 stamps were printed by the Canadian Bank Note Company.